Julia Vaughan (MA., BAAT & HCPC reg)

-Based in a safe, confidential space in Cromford, in the heart of the Derbyshire Dales, I offer individual, one to one sessions and also hold small group workshops.
+Based in a safe, confidential space in Wirksworth, in the heart of the Derbyshire Dales, I offer individual, one to one sessions and also hold small group workshops.

 This is a roomy, bright, safe space with lots of scope for making, talking and reflecting.
 There is nearby free, on street parking.

-I also work in The Matlock Therapy Centre in the centre of town, 2 mins walk from the council car park
+I also work in The Matlock Therapy Centre, 2 mins walk from the council car park

 Working with organisations and groups, I devise and facilitate custom-made creative therapeutic workshops.